ESA-VirES/VirES/README.md

-# VirES
+# VirES for Swarm
-VirES - installer and utilities
+VirES for Swarm - installer and utilities

-This repository contains the installation and configuration scripts of the VirES system.
+This repository contains the installation and configuration scripts of the VirES for Swarm system.

 The repository contains following directories: